StratusGrid/cdk-parallel/CONTRIBUTING.md

 The following is a set of guidelines for contributing to CDK Parallel, which are hosted in the StratusGrid Organization on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment!

 Contributions of any kind are gladly welcome.
-You may contact us directly, create a PR or an issue in github platform.
+You may contact us directly, create a PR, or an issue in github platform.